Southbound (2015 film): Jailbreak

 Sandy (Maria Olsen), the dispatcher on the phone with Lucas, watches him drive away from a nearby payphone.
 She hangs up, and walks into a bar named The Trap; across the parking lot, Danny (David Yow) gets out of his car.
 Inside, the bartender Al (Matt Peters) reprimands Sandy for leaving the door open.
 An argument ensues between the two and Warren (Tyler Tuione), another patron in the bar.
 Danny barges in with a shotgun, and demands to know the location of his sister.
 Warren, revealed to be a demon, cuts a gash into Danny's back; Danny blows off Warren's clawed hand with the shotgun.
 Danny takes Al hostage and forces him to drive to his sister's location: the back room of an ice cream parlor.
-There are demons Danny cannot see closing in on him as Al leads him through a secret entrance into a hidden room.
-Inside the room, he finds his sister Jesse (Tipper Newton) applying a tattoo to a patron's back.
+By looking through the tattoo in his own hand, Al can see demons closing in on Danny as Al leads him through a secret entrance into a hidden room.
+Inside the room, he finds his sister Jesse (Tipper Newton) applying a tattoo to a patron's back, similar to the tattoo in Al's hand.
 Danny tells Jesse that he has come to rescue her; she tells him that she is there by choice, and refuses to leave.
 Danny kills Al and kidnaps his sister, carrying her to his car.
 The locals, all demons, chase Danny as he drives quickly away.
 They drive for some time and then stop when the road peters out into the desert.
 Jesse begs Danny not to go off the road; Danny, with the locals in pursuit, decides he has no other option.
-The car shakes violently as the pair drive out into the desert, and eventually Danny stops the car.
+The car shakes violently as the pair drive out into the desert, seeing nothing up ahead, and eventually Danny stops the car.
 Jesse reveals that she killed their parents, and that she deserves to live in the town.
-The demons pull Danny out of the car; Jesse leaves him behind and drives away.
+The demons pull Danny out of the car, stripping him; Jesse leaves him behind and drives away.
 She smiles and turns on the radio.

 As she drives, one of the floating creatures can be seen in the moonlight overseeing Jesse's plight.